Webinars & Recordings

 Katinka Zeven and Lettie Dorst talk about how they let their students collaborate on assignments, using the facilities of the Active Learning Classroom.
 Kaltura Breakout Rooms offers similar options.

-More and more teachers are using videos in their teaching.
+More and more lecturers use videos in their teaching.
 How do you ensure that your students actually watch and learn from these videos?
 A Lunchbyte by Éloïse Ruby and Abhishek Avtans.